allenai/allennlp/tutorials/getting_started/installation.md

 changing the flag to `false` if you don't want to be able to run tests.
 (Narrator: You want to be able to run tests.)

-You'll also need to install PyTorch 0.3.1, following the appropriate instructions for your platform from [their website](http://pytorch.org/).

 ## Once You've Installed